madr1c/MineSweeper/README.md

 --------------
 The Main class is included when you build a .jar file, it should work.

+>**Notes:**
-**Note:** This is my first try with Swing and Git and I am always open to suggestions for improvement.
+>This is my first try with Swing and Git and I am always open to suggestions for improvement.
+>I am not the creator of the pictures in this project.
+All rights reserved by the respective author.